 - stomach pain.

-These symptoms usually start 1 to 3 days after coming in contact with Shigella bacteria and can last up to 2 weeks.
+These symptoms usually start 1–3 days after coming in contact with Shigella bacteria and can last up to 2 weeks.
 Some people do not have any symptoms even though they are infected.

-See your doctor if you think you may have shigellosis.
 Your doctor may prescribe antibiotics.
 You need to rest and drink plenty of water to prevent dehydration.
-This is especially important for children who are more likely to get dehydrated.
+This is especially important for tamariki/children as they are more likely to get dehydrated.

 Anyone with diarrhoea or vomiting should not go to work, school or daycare until they have had no symptoms for 2 days.